Latefa-B/test/README.md

 - Check your infrastructure on AWS Console.
 The VPC was deleted as well as its components.
 <img width="1457" height="474" alt="51" src="https://github.com/user-attachments/assets/b28e9b17-a7b7-4582-a43d-9652c268672a" />

-### Summary
-This breakdown provides a step-by-step guide to deploy a 3-Tier Architecture with Load Balancer and Auto Scaling on AWS using Terraform.
-By completing this lab, we had an overview on how to :
-- Build the infrastructure from scratch using a modular and production-style Terraform setup, from creating the VPC, to configuring subnets and internet gateway, to connecting to the internet using Internet Gateway and understanding how routing works in AWS  but also to deploying multiple EC2 instances automatically using an Auto Scaling Group, balancing incoming traffic with a Load Balancer and what security best practices to set up with security groups to control access.
-- Organize Terraform code into separate files like in real-word production to keep the code clean, maintainable and reusable.
-Separating configuration files in blocks has several benefits like enhancing scalability, a better organization and team collaboration.
-It improves readability, reusability and maintainability of the code.
-It allows different teams to work on different parts of the project at the same time.
-Helps manage large and complex infrastructure, but also, promotes faster troubleshooting.

-Building Infrastructure with Terraform as an IaC tool is an approach that not only provision, manage, and replicate cloud resources in a predictable and automated way.
-But also, reduces manual errors and enhances the scalability and maintainability of the infrastructure.
-This approach of building infrastructure using IaC, demonstrated how it can simplify and automate the process of deploying and managing a well-structured private network environment that requires high security and scalability and more complex cloud infrastructures.
-But also how Terraform lays the foundation for modern DevOps practices such as CI/CD, monitoring, and infrastructure testing.

 # Step-by-Step Guide to Deploy a 3-Tier AWS Architecture Using Terraform - Part 2 : Application & Database Tiers